The core of this integration is the

 PaymentSessionData#isPaymentReadyToCharge() returns true, you can immediately send a message to your server to complete the charge.

 void onCommunicatingStateChanged(boolean isCommunicating)

 This method is called whenever the network communication state has changed.
 We recommend showing a spinner or infinite progress bar when it is set to

 void onError(int errorCode, @Nullable String errorMessage)

 This method is called whenever an error occurs when connecting to the Stripe API.
-The error messages should be user-surfaceable, so displaying them in an alert dialog is recommended.
+Make sure users can see the error messages, so display them in an alert dialog.

 Initialize a PaymentSession

 Having created your

 PaymentSessionListener, you can now initialize the

 PaymentSession.
 In the below example, we use anonymous classes to create our listener and config for simplicity.